misterwalter/regents-tarot/README.md

 The diviner then draws the six icons in much the same fashion, with the exception that the learner and diviner should work together to interpret the cards in between each drawing.
 Each of the signs both changes, and is changed by, the actors that it touches.
 In this way, the 1st Icon affects only the follower directly, but the 2nd sign affects both the follower and the broken.
 These changes are sometimes representative of a chronological story, but not always.

 ### Actors
 - **The Broken**: Weak, but driven.
-Willing to act, but unable to see how.
+Willing to act, but often unable to see how.
 Often consumed by success or failure.

 - **The Friends**: Synergy and Loyalty, in service of a goal.
 Can be divided to their detriment.